How to Find the Best Local Discounts for a Trip

 But it doesn't stop at just domestic locations.
 Groupon expanded internationally in May of last year and now spouts out daily deals in 43 countries, including Germany, the Netherlands, Spain, and Turkey.
 Company representatives say that domestic deal hunting for travel purposes has been a growing trend, and international travelers will likely follow suit.
 (See also: 40 Most Useful Travel Websites That Can Save You a Fortune)

 Both Groupon and Living Social claim to provide non-touristy deals perfect for travelers and city-regulars alike, meaning local staffs scour and filter through to pick the best deals within each city.
 (Dealnews has a review of these local deal sites for specific travel purposes.)
 Be wary, though, of just using these websites.
-Tried and true forums like Yelp and regional websites and magazines are good cross-checking sources for travelers wanting to ensure they're seeing the right sights, buying offers in neighborhoods that are relevant to their trip, or getting, for instance, the best cupcake in town as an end-of-day reward.
+Tried and true forums like Yelp and regional websites and magazines are good cross-checking sources for travelers wanting to ensure they're seeing the right sights, buying offers in neighborhoods that are relevant to their trip, or getting, for instance,

 While Mossler notes the appeal to having a deal site for even the more exotic locales, such as Hong Kong, the caveat is that the site is usually in the native language of the country.
 In cases like these, making use of Google Translate may come in handy.
 Groupon Getaways also provides sidebars with complementary deals — hence a getaway in Bangkok would be coupled with, for example, a good deal on tickets to the city's popular local theater.